-Net tax for the period amounted to MSEK -0.2 (3.1).
-The previous year's figure was due to a change in the deferred tax liability as a result of the divestment of LLC Kopylovskoye.
+Tax for the period was MSEK 0.4 (-0.2).
 Management's assessment is that the Group will not generate any taxable profits from operating activities over the next few years.
 The Company does not capitalize deferred tax assets attributable to tax losses.